 It is believed that 60-70% of people need to be immune to the virus in order to stop it spreading easily (known as herd immunity).
 However, that would be billions of people around the world.

 “What is unique is we have to go so fast and so huge,” says Paul Stoffels, Chief Scientific Officer at Johnson & Johnson.
 “When Ebola was a problem in Central Africa, with a few hundred thousand vaccines you could get it under control.
 Here you need billions of vaccines.”

-A vaccine would need to reach all corners of the world in order to effectively tackle the virus.
+Vaccinations will need to reach all corners of the world in order to effectively tackle the virus.
 Distribution is going to be a huge challenge, particularly when it comes to the last mile.

 The pandemic's economic impact will be stark.
 Half the world's workers, 1.9 billion people, may see their livelihoods destroyed.

 It is clear, businesses need to develop strategies for the long term impact of coronavirus.

 Coronavirus is the metaphorical hurricane in our perfect storm